 3. Hunter Creek Valley - Tucked away, yet easily accessible from town, the Hunter Creek Area offers numerous trails for hiking and mountain biking, so you can leaf-peep while enjoying your favorite fall activity.
 Trails will lead you to pristine creeks, peaceful meadows and mesmerizing aspen groves.

 4. Ashcroft/Castle Creek Valley - Get a great workout with event better scenery!
 Castle Creek provides the sound track to your bike ride among the Aspen Groves.
-Opt for the Green Day World Hike with Aspen Center for Environmental studies and explore the historic silver mine ghost town of Ashcroft.
-ACES takes guests through Ashcroft and along Castle Creek while providing enriching environment information.
-Guests will take a break at Pine Creek Cookhouse for lunch, and finish the journey through a spectacular aspen grove back to Ashcroft.
+Take a lunch break at Pine Creek Cookhouse for lunch, and finish the journey through a spectacular aspen grove back to Ashcroft.

 5. Independence Pass - Independence Pass closes in the winter, so be sure to take advantage of sunny fall days in the area with a scene drive or bike ride up the pass.
 There are also several hiking trails and recreational areas to enjoy along the way.